Authorities seek answers after Florida nursing home deaths

 The nursing home has a history of safety violations and citations, including two for not following generator regulations in 2014 and 2016.
 In both instances, the nursing home corrected these deficiencies.

-As power outages persist in Florida, the Hollywood facility is not the only one that lost power after the storm.
+As power outages persist in Florida, the Hollywood facility is not the only one that has been affected by the storm.

 The Florida Health Care Association, which represents 81% of Florida's nursing centers -- but not the Rehabilitation Center at Hollywood Hills -- said about 150 facilities out of nearly 700 nursing facilities in the state do not have full power services restored.
 The association has said it is working with the state to identify homes without power in greatest need so utility companies can prioritize them.